frame-lang/frame-docs/getting_started/basics.rst

     var array:`[4][2]int` =  `[4][2]int{{10, 11}, {20, 21}, {30, 31}, {40, 41}}`

 In future releases, Frame's syntax may support more native syntax for declarations and expressions.

+Frame Native Types
+^^^^^^^^^^^^^^^^^^^^^^

+Frame has a very limited set of native types including systems, states and events.
+Frame utilizes special tokens to type delarations of these special entities.

+.. list-table:: Frame Type Tokens
+    :widths: 25 25 50
+    :header-rows: 1

+    * - Token
+      - Type
+      - Example
+    * - #
+      - $
+      - @
+    * - System
+      - State
+      - Event
+    * - #Andromeda
+      - $Florida
+      - @

+Note that the semantics of these entities is not yet completely uniform but will likely be brought closer into alignment in future versions of the Frame language.
+For example, system instances can be instantiated and referenced from variables, but states cannot.
+Events, on the other hand, can not be instantiated programatically but are created by the Frame runtime.
+Additionally the **@** symbol is only valid in the context of an event handler (or passed to an action) and refers to the currently selected event instance.

+Besides these,
+Frame does not (yet) perform checking or validation of other types.
+Instead Frame assumes provided types will be valid and simply passes them through to the generated code as is.
+The target language will ultimately be responsible for determining syntactic and semantic correctness.

 Parameter Declarations
 ^^^^^^^^^^^^^^^^^^^^^^